 How Are These Doctor-Prescribed Medications So Addictive?

 Make no mistake — prescription medications are meant to be powerful.
 They are formulated with enough strength to treat severe cases of different conditions.
-Opioid painkillers might be prescribed to someone for pain after a spinal surgery, and someone with a history of severe panic attacks might be prescribed benzodiazepines for intermittent use.
+Opioid painkillers might be prescribed to someone for pain after spinal surgery, and someone with a history of severe panic attacks might be prescribed benzodiazepines for intermittent use.
 When taken as prescribed by a conscientious doctor, these medications can do a lot of good for patients.
-However, the positive effects are due to chemical changes that also affect the way your brain processes reward.
+However, the positive effects are due to chemical changes that also affect the way your brain processes rewards.

 Everything we do as humans is driven in part by our brain’s reward system.
 The brain processes all types of pleasure, from the minor enjoyment of a good meal to the euphoria of psychoactive drugs, in the same way.
 Whenever we experience pleasure, the neurotransmitter dopamine is released in a part of the brain called the nucleus accumbens.

 Drugs, including the prescriptions we’ve discussed, trigger a flood of dopamine much larger than any natural activity can produce.
-The brain remembers the quick and easy production of pleasure and begins to connect drug use to satisfaction in ways that reinforce the desire to use the substance again and again.
+The brain remembers the quick and easy production of pleasure and begins to connect the drug use to satisfaction in ways that reinforce the desire to use the substance again and again.